CSP Tools

 --initThis is the name of the function that initializes the virtual file system generated by CspLink.
 This flag is used by CspLink.

---addThe auto generated makefiles require that you define a number of variables (see table below).
-Some make programs, such as nmake, handle passing variables from a top makefile poorly.
-One can instead have all the variables declared in an include makefile.
-This directive adds the necessary code for including your "rules" makefile.
+--addThe auto-generated makefiles require a number of variables (see the table below).
+Some make programs, such as nmake, handle variable passing from a top-level makefile poorly.
+You can instead declare all variables in an include makefile.
+This directive adds the code required to include your rules makefile.

-See the Makefile in the examples/demo directory for an example on how to use the CspMakeGen tool.
+See the Makefile in the examples/demo directory for an example of how to use the CspMakeGen tool.

 Typical use: